Spaces that can be ordered effectively: virtually free groups and hyperbolicity: Metric trees, acyclic gluings, finite graphs

 Observe also that any closed path passing through $x_i$ ($1 \le i \le k+1$) passes through all their images $\rho_{\alpha}(x_i)$ ($1 \le i \le k+1$).
-To be more precise, if $M_\alpha$ are not necessarily geodesic, we use the same convention as before: having two points in $M$ at distance $d$, by a path we mean a sequence of points $z_i$, such that consecutive points belong to the same component and such that the total sum of the distances is $d$.
+To be more precise, if $M_\alpha$ are not necessarily geodesic, we use the same convention as before: by a path in $M$ we mean a sequence of points such that any two consecutive points are in the same component.
+We call such pairs of consecutive points {\it jumps}.

-For the shortest closed path visiting all points of $X$ we consider all its ``jumps'' inside $M_\alpha$ (shortest paths with endpoint lying in the union of $X$ and joint points of $M_{\alpha}$).
+For the shortest closed path visiting all points of $X$ we consider all its jumps inside $M_\alpha$.
 These jumps form a cyclic tour visiting all the points of $\rho_{\alpha}(X)$, and their total length is at least $l^{\circ}_{\opt}(\rho_{\alpha}(X))$.
 Now we consider a tour of $X$ with respect to a clockwise order $T$, and take all its ``jumps'' inside $M_{\alpha}$.
-They form a tour of $\rho_{\alpha}(X)$ with respect to $T$, and its length can be bounded from above as follows
+They form a tour of $\rho_{\alpha}(X)$ with respect to $T$ and $T_{\alpha}$, and its length can be bounded from above as follows